christopher-besch/homepage/articles/32_saints_row_3_wireguard/saints_row_3_wireguard.md

 As you can see, the ASCII decoding of the datagram reads `s e l c h r i s `, which represents the lobby's hostname, `selchris` but using shorts rather than chars.
 Different to the lobby scan datagram, the scan response datagram, therefore, differs from one host to the next.
 The game, again, sends out the same datagram multiple times.
-Now we can reproduce this datagram as well with socat:
+Now I can reproduce this datagram as well with socat:
 ```
 echo "0000ffff014b000c00000000730065006c006300680072006900730000001ebca8c04594b0000606100102000000000000004594b00006061001000000001ebca8c06810ff00000000000000000000d80203" | xxd -r -p | socat -u - UDP-DATAGRAM:255.255.255.255:4200,broadcast,bind=0.0.0.0:4200
 ```

-With that we can turn our setup around and let the game search for lobbies.
+With that I can turn our setup around and let the game search for lobbies.
-This sends out the UDP broadcasts and we respond with socat, sending our canned lobby scan response.
+This sends out the UDP broadcasts and I respond with socat, sending our canned lobby scan response.
 And...it works!
 The game lists my fake game lobby, see [figure 4](#fig:game_list).
 <HalfImage id="fig:game_list" num={4} caption="The lobby scan showing my faked lobby." full={true} src="./selchris_in_game_list.png" />